Big Creek Great Smoky Mountains National Park

 Crestmont-Lumber-Mill

-Big Creek Trail itself is what remains of the Logging Company railroad line.
-The trail follows the grade all the way up past Mouse Creek Falls to the first bridge.
 The grade goes left, where the main trail goes right.
-Kind of neat to think as you hike up Big Creek Trail, that over 100 years ago a steam locomotive was pulling logs out of the park, down to the lumber mill located at the parking trail.
+Kind of neat to think as you hike up Big Creek Trail that over 100 years ago a steam locomotive was pulling logs out of the park, down to the lumber mill located at the parking trail.

 As a train fan, this always fascinates me!
 If you look to the right of the restrooms near the parking lot, you'll see a couple of old rails from the narrow gauge rail line that went through here.